carlonicora/RAW/jinx.md

 > The treason trial

 What if Lady Elgolath was betrayed by an old friend who was bought by Lord Enoch?
-This can be an interesting twist of events.
+This can be an interesting twist of Scenes.

 > Betraying the high council